-The incidence of autism is on the rise with roughly 1 in 68 children in the United States diagnosed with autism spectrum disorder (ASD).
-This life-changing diagnosis has implications not only for the individual diagnosed with the disorder, but also their family.
-While there is currently no cure for ASD, early detection and intervention to treat symptoms ranging from mild to severe is paramount for maximizing a child’s full potential.
-With many autism therapy options out there, it may be difficult to decide which treatment might work best for your child.
-While every child with Autism Spectrum Disorder is unique with their own unique needs, these are some of the common therapies for autistic children.
+While there is currently no cure for autism, early detection and intervention to treat symptoms ranging from mild to severe is paramount for maximizing a child’s full potential.
+With many autism therapies out there, it may be difficult to decide which treatment might work best for your child.
+In this blog post, we provide an overview of weekly and intensive therapy options for autism.

-Occupational therapists utilize various strategies to help maximize an autistic child’s independence with daily tasks such as writing in school, playing, getting dressed, using utensils, and cutting with scissors.
+Pediatric occupational therapists utilize various strategies to help maximize the child’s independence with daily tasks such as writing in school, playing, getting dressed, using utensils, and cutting with scissors.
 With an emphasis on areas such as fine motor development, hand-eye coordination, and sensory integration, an occupational therapist will analyze task demands and help address the skills needed for children with autism to succeed.

-Feeding and swallowing disorders are sometimes occur in children on the autism spectrum.
+Feeding and swallowing disorders can sometimes occur in children on the autism spectrum.
 At NAPA, we offer developmental and intensive feeding therapy for autistic children, targeting concerns with feeding aversions, sensory related feeding challenges, and swallowing disorders.
-Learn more: How Does Feeding Therapy Work?

 When necessary, therapists may use weighted vests within therapy for autism as they see fit.
 Some of the potential benefits of weighted vests for autism are: